rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 Find the option which tells you the version of Metaphlan2 you are using.

-**Q4)** What version of Metaphlan are you using?
+**Q4)** What version of Metaphlan2 are you using?

-### Running Metaphlan
+### Running Metaphlan2

-Now we are going to run metaphlan on the sample "SRS015044".
+Now we are going to run Metaphlan2 on the sample "SRS015044".

 First change back to your working directory:

     cd ~/Desktop/hmp_metagenomics

-Now we are going to run metaphlan on a single example with the following (long) command:
+Now we are going to run Metaphlan2 on a single example with the following (long) command:

     metaphlan2.py --mpa_pkl /usr/local/prg/metaphlan2/db_v20/mpa_v20_m200.pkl --input_type fastq --bowtie2db /usr/local/prg/metaphlan2/db_v20/mpa_v20_m200 --no_map -o SRS015044.txt fastq/SRS015044.fastq

 The command will run for 1-2 minutes on this single sample.

 The command line parameters are:
-* `--mpa_pkl /usr/local/prg/metaphlan2/db_v20/mpa_v20_m200.pkl `: Indicates where the Metaphlan marker database is located which contains metadata information about each of the markers
+* `--mpa_pkl /usr/local/prg/metaphlan2/db_v20/mpa_v20_m200.pkl `: Indicates where the Metaphlan2 marker database is located which contains metadata information about each of the markers
 * `--input_type fastq`: Indicates that our input files are in fastq format.
 (If we wanted to use fasta files as input then we would change this to 'fasta').
 * `--bowtie2db /usr/local/prg/metaphlan2/db_v20/mpa_v20_m200`: This indicates the location of the marker database formatted for use with bowtie2
-* `--no_map` We use this flag to prevent metaphlan from storing the intermediate bowtie output files.
+* `--no_map` We use this flag to prevent Metaphlan2 from storing the intermediate bowtie output files.
-* `-o SRS015044.txt`: Indicates the name of output file that metaphlan will use to write results to.
+* `-o SRS015044.txt`: Indicates the name of output file that Metaphlan2 will use to write results to.
-* `fastq/SRS015044.fastq`: Metaphlan takes the input file containing our metagenomic reads as the last argument
+* `fastq/SRS015044.fastq`: Metaphlan2 takes the input file containing our metagenomic reads as the last argument

-Now we are going to run metaphlan on another sample "SRS015893".
+Now we are going to run Metaphlan2 on another sample "SRS015893".

 Note: If you have altered the settings off your virtualbox  to use more cores, than you can make this command faster by adding the following option (assuming you have two cores enabled) `-–nproc 2`:

     metaphlan2.py --mpa_pkl /usr/local/prg/metaphlan2/db_v20/mpa_v20_m200.pkl --input_type fastq --bowtie2db /usr/local/prg/metaphlan2/db_v20/mpa_v20_m200 --no_map -o SRS015893.txt fastq/SRS015893.fastq

-### Metaphlan Output
+### Metaphlan2 Output
 You can inspect the output of these two commands by using the ''less'' command (or your favourite editor):

     less SRS015044.txt